 Good to know

-Oura measures your resting heart rate, heart rate variability and body temperature while you sleep and rest, which is why you'll only see these numbers after the first night of sleep.
-Currently Oura doesn't provide real-time heart rate or body temperature data.
+Oura measures your resting heart rate, heart rate variability and body temperature while you sleep, so you'll see the first readings after the first night of sleep.
+The ring also automatically detects restful periods, such as naps, during the day, and shows your lowest resting heart rate and average HRV from them.

 First night of use: Sleep, readiness and body signals